 Daybeam is a solid time-tracking tool with advanced task-based analysis and reporting features designed to track and report the specific metrics that have the biggest impact on business efficiency.
 If you are looking for a time-tracking tool that offers these features then Daybeam is an excellent choice.

-If you are looking for a full-service business administration tool that is able to handle all of your invoicing, payroll processing, and scheduling from one central hub, then Daybeam is not going to provide the value you need.
+If you are looking for a full-service business administration tool that is able to handle all of your invoicing, payroll processing, and scheduling from one central hub, then Daybeam may not be the right fit for your business.

 Daybeam Review: A Recap

 As one of the newest entrants in the time tracking realm, Daybeam offers a solid, task-focused tool with a user-friendly design that makes it easy to track individual user productivity or view your entire team’s current work progress at a glance.
 Advanced reporting functions provide a clear picture of how long specific tasks or projects are taking to complete and how that is impacting the project budget.
 Daybeam takes a serious quality-over-quantity approach to time tracking.
-There are fewer features and options than other popular tools, but the tool certainly delivers on its promise to offer the sort of actionable insights that will help businesses improve their productivity.
+Daybeam opts to perfect their performance and deliver amazing value in one core area: project and task management and granular reporting options.
+Users will need to use a seperate tool for their scheduling, invoicing, and payroll activity.
+Daybeam’s ability to offer users access to the comprehensive reporting and actionable insights that will help them improve their productivity is making it well-worth the trade-off for many early clients.